-For reasons such as these, it's extremely important when purchasing pearls to be absolutely certain of the meaning of any descriptive terms used by the seller.
+It's extremely important when purchasing a pearl necklace (or pearl earrings) to be absolutely certain of the meaning of any descriptive terms used by the seller.
 If possible, ask to see a written description of each grading term, so that you know exactly what the grade implies.
 Reputable jewelers will be happy to comply with such a request.
 Only in this way will you be able to determine if the price the seller is asking is reasonable.

 The AAA - A System

 This system grades pearls on a scale starting at A - Hanadama grade, with Hanadama grade pearls being the highest level of Akoya pearls available.

 Hanadama: This is a special designation for pearls that have passed the Pearl Science Laboratory of Japan's rigorous tests and must be accompanied by the original certificate.
 Hanadama pearls are tested for a nacre thickness of at least 0.4mm on each side for a total of 0.8mm total nacre thickness.
 Hanadama pearls must also be nearly flawless with no visible inclusions and an extremely high luster.